 - Statins.
 Statins are drugs used to lower blood cholesterol.
 They work by blocking a substance your body needs to make cholesterol.
 They may also help your body reabsorb cholesterol that has accumulated in plaques in your artery walls, helping prevent further blockage in your blood vessels.
 Statins also have many other beneficial effects on your heart arteries.

 - Calcium channel blockers.
 Calcium channel blockers, also called calcium antagonists, relax and widen blood vessels by affecting the muscle cells in the arterial walls.
 This increases blood flow in your heart, reducing or preventing angina.

 - Ranolazine (Ranexa).
 Ranexa can be used alone or with other angina medications, such as calcium channel blockers, beta blockers or nitroglycerin.
 Unlike some other angina medications, Ranexa can be used if you're taking oral erectile dysfunction medications.

 Medical procedures and surgery

 Lifestyle changes and medications are frequently used to treat stable angina.
-But medical procedures such as angioplasty, stenting and coronary artery bypass surgery are also used to treat angina.
+But medical procedures such as angioplasty, stenting and coronary artery bypass surgery also are used to treat angina.

 - Angioplasty and stenting.
 During an angioplasty — also called a percutaneous coronary intervention (PCI) — a tiny balloon is inserted into your narrowed artery.
 The balloon is inflated to widen the artery, and then a small wire mesh coil (stent) is usually inserted to keep the artery open.
 This procedure improves blood flow in your heart, reducing or eliminating angina.
 Angioplasty and stenting is a good treatment option if you have unstable angina or if lifestyle changes and medications don't effectively treat your chronic, stable angina.